 Pot marigold is an easy to grow, prolific and very pretty hardy annual flower.
 The flowers are edible, use them fresh in salads and for colouring rice.
 The plants bloom fairly quickly, normally in 2 months.
 Prefers sunny location, can be grown in any soil type.
-Recommended as a companion plant by many gardeners to grow around tomatoes, peppers to repel black and green flies and other harmful insects.
+Not a true marigold, the real one is African Marigold Seeds Crackerjack.

 Very easy to grow from seeds and the seedlings are the cutest you can imagine.
 And the flowers produce lots of seeds which can be saved easily.
 Wait until the flower heads get swollen and leave them on the plants to dry out.
 Just before the seed head completely dry pick them and expose the seeds by gentle rubbing the head between your palms.
 Place the seeds on a newspaper and put them in a dry, airy place in your shed or house.
 In about a week the seeds will be completely dry and ready to store in a cool and dark place.
 This is an easy method to save your flower seeds for next year, most flowers can be left on the plants and seeds can be saved from them very easily.

 The plant extract is widely used in cosmetics.
 Calendula officinalis ointment is used in the treatment of skin disorders, for pain, and as an antiseptic.